All the Fashion Details from Bachelor in Paradise Season 7 Week 5 - E! Online

 Things are really starting to get messy on Bachelor in Paradise Season 7.
 There are too many flirtations to keep track, off-camera drama that has spilled over into the show, and, of course, some fashionable beach attire.
 We can't wait to see who finds lasting love this summer, but in the meantime, we can dig into the fashions.
 BIP is the perfect show to watch for summer style inspo.

 We will keep track of all the looks from the latest episode throughout the night and we will continue to search for the cast members' outfits all season long.
-Keep on scrolling to see some rose-worthy ensembles from Boohoo, Revolve, and more.
+Keep on scrolling to see some rose-worthy ensembles from Boohoo, Revolve, Show Me Your Mumu, and more.

 Pieper James and Brendan Morais left the beach prior to the rose ceremony, but at least Pieper graced our televisions with yet another adorable two-piece ensemble.
 The cast may not want her to date Brendan on the show, but her stylish beach attire will be missed by the fans, for sure.